 Here’s another reason young children can’t or shouldn’t use seatbelts: the iliac spine (the part that sticks out around the hip bones) in young children isn’t fully developed as it is in adults, according to this Car Seat Lady article.

 A fully developed iliac spine serves a big role in adults and big kids who’ve passed the 5-step seatbelt test: it keeps the lap seat belt from riding up from the hip bones and into the stomach during a crash.
-Seat belt injuries after a crash can be life-changing in young children.
+And seat belt injuries after a crash can be life-changing in young children.

 How Booster Seats Help Solve Seat Belt Challenges for Kids